nfredrik/mickarucken/README.md

 # Computer setup

-How is the device programmed.
-Which IDE are you using.
-Describe all steps from flashing the firmware, installing plugins in your favorite editor.
-How flashing is done on MicroPython.
-The aim is that a beginner should be able to understand.

-##Install Thonny

-To upper left indicates the folder for the files for the project.
-All resides on my computer.

-Th lower right you can see that the Pico W is ocnnected.
-The IDE detects the target when launched.
-Everything is a file in Linux, that is the case for the target in this case.
-It's a devicefile cu.usbmodem14201.

 My host operation system is MacOs/Unix.

 I have tried different type of Integrated Development Environments, IDEs, like Pycharm, VScode and Thonny.
-Thonny worked best when it comes to loading the target, i.e. Pico W, so I picked Thonny.
-The other two have better supports when comes to programming python.
+Thonny worked best when it comes to loading and commence exuction on the target, i.e. Pico W, so I picked Thonny.
+The other two have better supports when comes to programming python, but since project i small it works well with Thonny.

 #### Flash Micropython to Raspberry Pico W

-When connecting the Pico the first time it shows up as a USB device if the push-button (BOOTSEL) is actived during boot+.
+When connecting the Pico the first time it shows up as a USB device if the push-button (BOOTSEL) is actived during boot.
-To be able to load an application code the Pico W need firmware.
-This is easily achived by downloading firmware from this site [micropython pico w](https://micropython.org/download/RPI_PICO_W/ )and that drag and drop it to the the RP2 device.
+To be able to load an application code the Pico W needs firmware.
+This is easily achived by downloading firmware from this site [micropython pico w](https://micropython.org/download/RPI_PICO_W/ )and that drag and drop to dowloaded fil to the the RP2 device.
 The firmware will be loaded  and when finished, rebooted by itself.

-#### Overview over Thonny
+#### Overview, Thonny

 First view of the Thony IDE.
 Marked in a blue rectangle, the root folder of the project and the source code.
 Marked in red rectangle the files on the target, i.e. the Pico W. Marked in green rectangle shows that the IDE have contact with the target.
 As seen it shows up as a device file. (everything is a file in unix :-)).
-Marked in black rectangle, possible to upload folder/files from your computer to the target.
+Marked in black rectangle, a feature that makes it possible to upload folder/files from your computer to the target.

 ![Tux, the Linux mascot](./images/thonny_base.png)

-When trying to open a folder the IDE prompt with a choice to either open on your computer or on the target.
+When trying to open a folder the IDE prompts with a choice to either open files on your computer or on the target.

 ![Tux, the Linux mascot](./images/foldern.png)